What is it like being a Jumpstart member?

 I don’t have a car on campus.
 How will I get to my Jumpstart site?

-As members of Community Outreach, Corps members will be provided transportation to and from all off-campus service locations.
-Jumpstart works closely with Corps members and Team Leaders to organize all transportation.
+As members of Community Outreach, all Jumpstart members will be receive transportation to and from all off-campus service locations.

 Monday/Wednesday, 12:30pm – 4:30pm